-St Paul's Community Primary School & Nursery is aware that; Child Sexual Exploitation (CSE) is a form of child sexual abuse.
+School is aware that; Child Sexual Exploitation (CSE) is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 (Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation (2017)

-Staff have been made aware of some of the key indicators of CSE by training provided by DSL and DDSL, as well as online training modules via LSCP website.
-In addition St Paul's Community Primary School & Nursery appreciates that it has a role to play in the prevention of CSE within its Safeguarding curriculum e.g. Healthy Relationships/ PSHE lessons/ Internet Safety/awareness days.
+Staff have been made aware of some of the key indicators of CSE by training provided by DSL and also through online units.
+In addition the school appreciates that it has a role to play in the prevention of CSE within its Safeguarding curriculum e.g. Healthy Relationships, PSHE, as well as within its E-Safety curriculum.

-If staff identify children for whom CSE may be a concern, they will apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
+If staff identify children for whom CSE may be a concern they will apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
 The DSL can then refer cases where relevant to Lincolnshire Customer Services Team.
-St Paul's Community Primary School & Nursery also appreciates that they have a role to play in sharing soft intelligence relevant to perpetrators of CSE, and therefore if such information should come to light within school the DSL will share this appropriately with the police on Tel: 101.
+The School also appreciates that they have a role to play in sharing soft intelligence relevant to perpetrators of CSE, and therefore if such information should come to light within school the DSL will share this appropriately with the police on Tel: 101.